sdsc-ordes/technical-presentation/src/presentations/part-1/includes/1-foundation/trait-objects.md

 [The Rust Reference](https://doc.rust-lang.org/beta/reference/items/traits.html#dyn-compatibility).
 Read them!

-These seem to be compiler limitations.
+These seem to be compiler and combinatoric limitations.

 ---